quat1024/incorporeal-3/README.md

 * `gradle.properties` for build variables like name and version number

 Keep in mind:
-* It's currently open-season for Botania API breaks, and the `1.18.1-428-SNAPSHOT` version I'm depending on right now is literally just `HEAD`.
-  * Builds are not reproducible and may break at any time.
-  * Life on the edge! ;)
+* The current version of Botania being depended on is `1.18.1-430-SNAPSHOT`, a.k.a, Botania `HEAD`.
+  * Jared's jenkins doesn't store `-SNAPSHOT` versions for an indefinite amount of time.
+The version may be changed in `gradle.properties`.
 * I prefer to develop on Fabric first and fix Forge later.

 Having weird build issues: